 Purple Efest Batteries: Not as Advertised

 Are You Using a Rewrap (Rebranded) Battery?

-Use the CDR (continuous discharge rate) spec as the most important spec when choosing batteries, and the mAh rating (capacity) as the secondary spec.
-Using this spec makes comparing brands and models easier for the consumer.
+Use the CDR (continuous discharge rate) spec as the most important spec when choosing batteries for your mech, and the mAh rating (capacity) as the secondary spec.
+Using these two specs makes comparing brands and models easier for the consumer.
 Choose the brand and model with the specifications which best fit your style of vaping.